An edited version of this review appeared in the Trinidad and Tobago Newsday on 23 November 2019 as ‘Vaughnette takes fans on riveting journey‘

-On Saturday night, the 9th for those who are counting, Vaughnette Bigford sang 21 songs at her sold-out Live in Concert event at the Central Bank auditorium in Port of Spain, and in those 21 songs, the world outside of Trinidad and Tobago opened up to us.
+For those who are counting, Vaughnette Bigford sang 21 songs at her sold-out Live in Concert event at the Central Bank auditorium in Port of Spain on Saturday 9 November 2019, and in those 21 songs, the world outside of Trinidad and Tobago opened up to us.

 That world of music that has become a staple of Vaughnette’s concerts is alive and accessible.
 We, as audience members and patrons who are open to the possibilities of future engagements with The Creole Chanteuse, have an opportunity, and dare I say, an obligation to engage with the higher sensibilities of our nature as we recognize excellence.